guitsaru/draco/README.md

 build game objects through composition.
 This allows you to easily share small logic components between different game objects.

+## Sample Application

+This repository includes a sample application in `samples/teeny-tiny`.

+### Running the sample application

+1. Download the [latest release](https://github.com/guitsaru/draco/archive/main.zip) of this repository.
+2. Create a copy of DragonRuby GTK in a new folder.
+3. Copy the teeny-tiny directory from draco into your new DragonRuby GTK folder. `cp -r draco/samples/teeny-tiny dragonruby/teeny-tiny`.
+4. Run it using `./dragonruby teeny-tiny`.

 ## Installation

 1. Create a `lib` directory inside your game's `app` directory.